 Why can't men talk about their feelings?

-There has been much coverage in the news recently of high profile men talking about their feelings (Rio Ferdinand, Being Mum and Dad BBC 28/3/17; Prince Harry, all news) and how this can help ‘ordinary’ men open up.
+There has been much coverage in the news of high profile men talking about their feelings (including Rio Ferdinand and Prince Harry) and how this can help ordinary men open up.
 Both Rio and Harry found that if they didn’t identify and talk about how a traumatic event had impacted on their lives, then it was difficult moving on from it.
-In Harry’s case, it took nearly 20 years for him to ‘catch up’ emotionally with had happened to his mother.
+In Harry’s case, it took nearly 20 years for him to ‘catch up’ emotionally with what had happened to his mother.

 Being able to talk about your vulnerabilities helps you develop emotional strength to deal with issues that may be impacting on your life and relationships.
 For some men, this can mean salvaging relationships with their partners and children, being emotionally available and learning how to trust.